 Berklee BeanTown Jazz Festival Presented by Natixis Global Asset Management

-On September 28, music lovers of all ages will gather for the 13th Annual Berklee BeanTown Jazz Festival in Boston's historic South End–home to several legendary clubs during Boston's jazz heyday.
-The all-day, free outdoor event will offer contemporary jazz, Latin, blues, and soul acts on three stages.
-Natixis Global Asset Management (NGAM), one of the world's leading asset managers, is the presenting sponsor of the festival and will present a $5,000 scholarship to a student musician.
+On September 27, music lovers of all ages will gather for the 14th annual Berklee BeanTown Jazz Festival in Boston's historic South End–home to several legendary clubs during Boston's jazz heyday.
+The all-day, free outdoor event will offer contemporary jazz, funk, Latin, pop, and soul acts on three stages.
+Natixis Global Asset Management, one of the world's leading asset managers, is the presenting sponsor of the festival and will present a $5,000 scholarship to a student musician.
 Past Berklee BeanTown Jazz Festivals have drawn as many as 80,000 music fans.

-The Natixis Family Park will transform Carter Playground on Columbus Avenue with activities including inflatables, face painting, and an instrument petting zoo staffed by Berklee professionals.
-The park also hosts KidsJam, an interactive program led by Berklee’s Music Education department that introduces young children to a variety of musical activities, including singing and sound exploration, playing rhythm instruments, and creating, listening, and responding to music.
+The Natixis Family Park at the BeanTown festival will transform Carter Playground on Columbus Avenue with activities including inflatables, face painting, and an instrument petting zoo staffed by Berklee professionals.
+The park also hosts KidsJam, an interactive program led by Berklee’s Music Education department, introducing young children to a variety of musical activities, including singing and sound exploration, playing rhythm instruments, and creating, listening, and responding to music.

 About Berklee College of Music

-Berklee College of Music was founded on the revolutionary principle that the best way to prepare students for careers in music is through the study and practice of contemporary music.
-For more than 65 years, the college has evolved to reflect the state of the art of music and the music business, leading the way with the world’s first baccalaureate studies in jazz, rock, electric guitar, film scoring, songwriting, turntables, electronic production, and more than a dozen other genres and fields of study.
-Berklee serves distance learners worldwide through its award-winning online extension school, Berklee Online.
-The college’s national after school music program for underserved teens, the Berklee City Music Network, is in 30 cities and counting.
-A new campus in Spain, Berklee in Valencia, began hosting the college’s first graduate programs in the fall of 2012.
-With a diverse and talented student body representing nearly 100 countries, and alumni and faculty that have collectively won more than 270 Grammys and Latin Grammys, Berklee is the world's premier learning lab for the music of today–and tomorrow.
+Berklee College of Music (berklee.edu) was founded on the revolutionary principle that the best way to prepare students for careers in music is through the study and practice of contemporary music.
+For more than 65 years, the college has evolved to reflect the current state of the music industry, leading the way with baccalaureate studies in performance, music business/management, songwriting, music therapy, film scoring, and more.
+With a focus on global learning, Berklee in Valencia, a new campus in Spain, is hosting the college’s first graduate programs, while Berklee Online serves distance learners worldwide with extension classes and degree-granting programs.
+The Berklee City Music Network provides after-school programming for underserved teens in 45 locations throughout the U.S. and Canada.
+With a student body representing nearly 100 countries and alumni and faculty that have won more than 310 Grammy and Latin Grammy Awards, Berklee is the world's premier learning lab for the music of today–and tomorrow.